CG71240 - Leases: disposal: extension of lease: ESC D39

 The terms of a particular lease may provide for its extension if the tenant so requests.
-If such a request is made, the extension of the lease does not have any immediate Capital Gains Tax consequences.
+If such a request is made, the extension of the lease does not have any immediate consequences for capital gains purposes for the lessee.

 However, the extension of a lease outside its original terms entails the surrender of the old lease and the grant of a new one.
-The surrender of the old lease is a disposal for Capital Gains Tax purposes with the consideration received being the value of the new lease.
+The surrender of the old lease is a disposal for the purposes of capital gains with the consideration received being the value of the new lease.

-In practice, the surrender of an existing lease and the grant of a new lease should not be treated as a disposal for Capital Gains Tax purposes if the taxpayer so wishes and all of the following conditions are satisfied:
+In practice, the surrender of an existing lease and the grant of a new lease should not be treated as a disposal for the purposes of capital gains if the taxpayer so wishes and all of the following conditions are satisfied: